Winter is coming, and there’s nothing any of us can do about it.

 All you’ll need for the world’s coolest indoor swing is a drill, heavy-duty screws, some nylon, a plank of wood, and a few basic Boy Scout knots.
 One caveat: Make sure to hang the swing by a sturdy ceiling beam (or screw your hammock anchors into the studs).
 Otherwise your playful plans might leave you with a bump on the rear.

-Lighten Up Your Indoor Lighting
+#4 Brighten Your Indoor Lighting

 If winter’s wimpy rays leave you feeling sad (or worse, afflicted by seasonal affective disorder), now’s the time to lighten up.